Home > Buyers Guides

 External Storage

 Some hydration vests include straps or bungees to attach bulkier items to the outside of the pack.
-This may be particularly useful for riders who carry knee pads, rain jackets, or like to climb without their helmet on, as it greatly expands the carrying capacity, making it possible to hold items that won’t fit inside.
+This may be particularly useful for riders who carry knee pads, rain jackets, or who like to climb without their helmet on.
+These external bungees can significantly increase the carrying capacity, allowing you to hold items that wouldn’t fit inside.
 Both the Deuter Rogla 5 and the High Above Supernatural have integrated bungees to carry things on the outside of the pack.

 The adjustable sternum straps on the Deuter Rogla 5 pack